jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 => 2 3
 ```

-Let's apply the **brute force** method and a slight variation of the **while** loop to solve one of the more basic algos you will encounter that require finding two numbers that add to a target number.
+Let's apply the **brute force** method and a slight variation of the above **while** loop to solve an algo that requires finding two numbers that add to a target number.

 ### Solving sumZero